The Ivy Coach Daily

 In October of 2009, the University of Michigan reversed their policy of recalculating GPAs.
-Up until then, it was easy to figure out if a student applying to Michigan would get accepted.
-By using 10 core courses (English, history, science, math, and foreign language) in only sophomore and junior years and attributing 4 points for an A+, A, or A-, 3 points for a B+, B, or B-, etc., an applicant could do the simple math and know his/her fate.

-While admissions counselors at Michigan would claim that they didn’t use cut-offs, a GPA of 3.7 or higher was a magic number.
+Up until then, it was easy to figure out if a student applying to UMichigan would get accepted.
+By using 10 core courses (English, history, math, science, and foreign language) in only sophomore and junior years and attributing 4 points for an A+, A, or A-, 3 points for a B+, B, or B-, etc., an applicant could do the simple math and know his/her fate.
+And while admissions officers at UMichigan would claim that they didn’t use cut-offs, a GPA of 3.7 or higher was indeed a magic number.

-By reversing their policy on recalculating GPAs, Michigan is now taking the high school GPA (extra weight included) and using it as its measure.
-So if two students from different high schools have basically the same grades but one student has a higher GPA because of extra weight, Michigan is going to give more value to the applicant with the higher, ergo, inflated GPA.
+By reversing their policy on recalculating GPAs, UMichigan is now taking the high school GPA (extra weight included) and using it as its measure.
+So if two students from different high schools have basically the same grades but one student has a higher GPA because of extra weight, UMichigan is going to give more value to the applicant with the higher, ergo, inflated GPA.
 Other colleges have different formulas for recalculating GPAs, and without the college going public on its policy, there’s no way to figure out just how they do it.
 In the case of the University of Michigan, applicants with unweighted GPAs are at a distinct disadvantage.
 While it may seem unfair that students from high schools with weighted GPAs currently have a competitive advantage over students from schools that don’t weight at the University of Michigan, it is how it is.
 There, of course, remain ways to strategically improve one’s chances for admission if one wishes to be a Michigan Wolverine — weighted GPA or not.